replicatedhq/help-center/content/docs/audit-log/exposing-events/enterprise-api.md

 gradient: "console"
 ---

-The Enterprise API enables users to consume audit log data programmatically and integrate it with an external monitoring or security system.
+The Enterprise Audit Log Retrieval API enables admins to consume audit log data programmatically and integrate it with an external monitoring or security system.

 ## Creating and Managing Enterprise Tokens

-Enterprise Tokens can be created and managed via the [Embedded Viewer](/docs/audit-log/exposing-events/viewer/)
+Enterprise Tokens can be created and managed via the [Audit Log Viewer](/docs/audit-log/exposing-events/viewer/)

 **Note**: If you're a vendor integrating the Audit Log, you can also manage and distribute Enterprise Tokens using the [Publisher API](/docs/audit-log/apis/publisher-api/).